Agen Warehouse: After Agen

 In order to focus on the Mount Vernon-based milk business which had proven to be the most profitable, Agen sold the butter, egg and cheese business to C.G.
 Bradner in January 1914.
 Two years later, in October 1916, he sold all of his condenseries for $1,000,000 in cash to Charles E. Peabody who in turn sold them to Agen's only major competitor, the Carnation Company.
 After Agen and Carnation left, the Agen Building in Seattle continued to house wholesale grocery & coffee companies.
-In the late 1920s it was the distribution center for the Puget Sound Quality Stores chain and by the 1930s had been divided into smaller spaces with an even larger variety of wholesale and industrial tenants.
-In 1953 the building was converted to a modern cold storage facility.
-The interior was insulated and partitioned which necessitated all the windows being filled in and the skylights removed.
+In the late 1920s it was the distribution center for the Puget Sound Quality Stores chain and in 1932 was purchased by the Charles D. Stimson Corportion, who had it divided into smaller spaces with an even larger variety of wholesale and industrial tenants, the most prominent being the Olympic Cold Storage Company.
+In 1944 the building underwent a $60,000 renovation by Olympic to convert the 2nd through 4th floors into a modern cold storage facility.
+The interior was insulated with cork and partitioned which necessitated all the windows being filled in and the skylights removed.
+Olympic would purchase the building outright from the Stimson Corp. in 1958.

 The building underwent a $5.8 million restoration in 1986 as part of the Waterfront Place project which saw many buildings in the area restored into apartments and office space and listed on the National Register of Historic Places.
-All of the exterior windows of the Agen were reopened with designs echoing the originals, based on Graham's original drawings, and a penthouse was constructed over two-thirds of the building's roof.
+All of the exterior windows of the Agen were reopened with designs echoing the originals, based on Graham's original drawings (though using single pivoting sash rather than double hung as originally built), and a penthouse was constructed over two-thirds of the building's roof.
 The upper floors were converted to class-A office space while the ground floor was returned to retail use, for years housing McKinnon furniture and later art galleries.
 Though now known as the 1201 Western Building, it was added to the National Register of Historic Places as the Agen Warehouse on January 23, 1998.